HDTH 2026 pic by HDTH

-Hound Dog Taylor’s Hand is Jeffery Taylor (guitar), Greg Kelley (trumpet), John Seman (contrabass), and Mark Ostrowski (drums).
-Taking its name from the six-fingered blues slide guitarist, the group creates spontaneous compositions rooted in the language of the blues and free jazz.
-Taylor weaves guitar improvisations like themes through a sermon, fanning the flames of the long-time rhythm section of Seman and Ostrowski, while Kelley introits righteous and wicked with a choir of amplified trumpet.
+Hound Dog Taylor’s Hand formed in Seattle in 2010 and is led by guitarist Jeffery Taylor with contrabassist John Seman and drummer Mark Ostrowski.
+Taking its name from the polydactyl blues guitarist, the group creates spontaneous compositions rooted in the language of the blues and free jazz.
+Taylor weaves guitar improvisations like themes through a sermon, fanning the flames of the long-time rhythm section.
 Reverence for the roots of improvised music meets an unbridled passion to push boundaries, making for a propulsive and unpredictable sound.

 Having a tangential relationship with jazz hasn't hindered the progress of Hound Dog Taylor's Hand (named after the late Chicago blues guitarist's six-fingered left hand); if anything, it's helped them to shred the decorum of jazz niceties.
 The band relies largely on "improvisation, swing, and the harmonic and melodic context of the blues."
 Speaking as a collective, they say, "The blues in jazz is fundamental, yet it is not sacred.
 As the blues by definition can never be sacred, so must jazz be free of dogma even as it develops spirituality."